 Applicable polices that have relevance to Modern Slavery;

-All of the above mentioned are either individual policies or are contained within the Companies Handbook.
-Nationwide Windows Ltd Page 2 of 2 MSP 001 – Modern Slavery Policy Revision 1.6
+All the above mentioned are either individual policies or are contained within the Companies Handbook.

 Training/ communication;